 The large chalets, built of local sand, wood and thatching, are slightly elevated with private balconies secluded by the trees.
 The huge en suite bathrooms have solar-fired geysers and an extra outdoor shower.
 The tree houses are built entirely of wood and canvas with thatched roofs and shrouded by the tree canopy for an exciting bush experience.

 The main lodge features a large elevated deck at the water’s edge where drinks, meals and lazy days all blend into one.
 For hotter times, the pool and cool interior of the high thatched roof will be most welcome.

 Chobe Bakwena Lodge has an enviable location and we’re not just talking about the magnificent river frontage.
 Victoria Falls is about an hour’s drive and an easy day-trip away; Chobe National Park is about 20 minutes and the lodge offers guided safaris daily.
 A river safari on Chobe is equal parts scenic, relaxing, game viewing and bird watching bonanza.
 And for something different you can take a cycle or walk to the village nearby or try your hand at landing a tiger fish or any of his friends.

-Eco-lodge with 15 en suite chalets - 10 with river views, 5 on stilts in the tree canopy; bathrooms with indoor and shower using solar-heated water; huge beds with mosquito drapes; private balcony; main living area with indoor and outdoor dining areas, lounge, viewing deck, campfire and swimming pool
+Eco-lodge with 15 en suite chalets - 10 with river views, 5 tree houses; bathrooms with indoor and outdoor shower using solar-heated water; huge beds with mosquito drapes; air-conditioning; coffe & tea facilities; private balcony; main living area with indoor and outdoor dining areas, lounge, viewing deck, campfire and swimming pool

 Guided game drives in Chobe National Park; river safaris on Chobe River; guided cycling and walking tours of the village; birdwatching; fishing; day-trips to Victoria Falls